sidev86/push_swap/README.md

 <h2>Usage</h2>

-The program takes a list of integers as input and outputs a sequence of operations required to sort stack a.
+The program takes a list of integers as input and outputs a sequence of operations required to sort stack a. <br>
 Example usage:

 ```bash